Skip to main content

 TierWhat the verifier checksWhen

-StandardSIS-issued JWT only — signature, audience, expiryThe PINT carries only Standard-tier scopes
+StandardSIS-issued JWT only — signature, audience, expiryThe mandate carries only Standard-tier scopes

 EnhancedJWT plus the original PINT’s EIP-712 signature against the user’s SafeAny Enhanced-tier scope is present

-The rule: if any scope on the PINT is Enhanced, the entire JWT is issued at Enhanced tier.
-Mixed-tier PINTs are not downgraded.
+The rule: if any scope on the mandate is Enhanced, the entire JWT is issued at Enhanced tier.
+Mixed-tier mandates are not downgraded.

 What triggers Enhanced

-In the MVP catalog, exactly one scope triggers Enhanced: sr:us:pint:spend:execute.
-That scope authorises on-chain movement of value on behalf of the user — the tier exists so that a merchant accepting a spend-authorising PINT can verify it without trusting SIS as a single point of failure.
-All other scopes (identity attestations, account reads, transaction reads, card reads, perpetual search, ramp) are Standard.
+In the MVP catalogue, exactly one scope triggers Enhanced: sr:us:pint:spend:execute.
+That scope authorises on-chain movement of value on behalf of the user — the tier exists so that a merchant accepting a spend-authorising mandate can verify it without trusting SIS as a single point of failure.
+All other scopes (identity attestations, account reads, transaction reads, card reads, Errands, ramp) are Standard.

 Why a verifier should care